 The MM K-member has two sets of mounting holes for the front control arms.
 The lower set is raised 1 inch from the stock location.
-These holes should be used if the car is lowered 1 - 2 inches.
-The upper set of holes is raised 2 inches from the stock location.
-If the vehicle is lowered more than 2 inches, we recommend using the upper set of holes.
+These holes should be used for all street driven vehicles.
+The upper set of holes is raised 2 inches from the stock location and is intended for race vehicles that have increased the amount of rear bump travel from stock.